If you currently have a 1% conversion rate from visitor to customer and want to double that, you can either:

 If you’re a SaaS startup with a complex product, make your messaging simple and clear.
 Stripe is a great example of this:

-If you’re a service business and most people understand what you offer (such as a marketing agency), make your unique selling point clear.
-Here’s a great example from Grow and Convert:
+If you’re a consumer-facing business and most people understand what you offer (such as learning to play guitar), make your unique selling point clear.
+Here’s a great example from Tony’s Acoustic Challenge:

 Most ecommerce businesses are fairly self-explanatory and don’t need a clear value proposition.
-Instead, your value might be something like a discount or sale.
+Instead, your value might be something like the speed at which you can help people.